 The apack plug-in is developed by the Alibaba Cloud Elasticsearch team.
-This plug-in provides the physical replication and vector retrieval features.
+This plug-in provides the physical replication and vector search features.
 This topic describes only the physical replication feature.
 This feature greatly reduces CPU overheads and improves write performance in scenarios such as logging and time series analytics.
 In these scenarios, replica shards are configured for indexes, large amounts of data are written, and data visibility is latency-insensitive.

 Prerequisites

-- An Alibaba Cloud Elasticsearch cluster of V6.7.0 is created.
-The kernel version of the cluster is 1.2.0 or later.
-For more information, see Create an Alibaba Cloud Elasticsearch cluster.
+• An Alibaba Cloud Elasticsearch V6.7.0 or V7.10.0 cluster is created.
+If you create a V6.7.0 cluster, make sure that the kernel version of the cluster is V1.2.0 or later.
+In this topic, a V6.7.0 cluster is used.
+For more information about how to create a cluster, see Create an Alibaba Cloud Elasticsearch cluster.

-- The apack plug-in is installed.
+• The apack plug-in is installed for the cluster.

-Only Alibaba Cloud Elasticsearch clusters of V6.7.0 support this plug-in.
-If the kernel version of your cluster is earlier than 1.2.0, you must update the kernel before you use the plug-in.
-For more information about how to update the kernel of a cluster, see Upgrade the version of a cluster.
-If the kernel version of your cluster is 1.2.0 or later, the plug-in is already installed on your cluster and cannot be removed.
-You can go to the Plug-ins page to check whether the plug-in is installed.Note After the apack plug-in is installed, you can use both the physical replication and vector retrieval features.
-For more information about how to use the vector retrieval feature, see Use the aliyun-knn plug-in for vector searches.
+Only Elasticsearch V6.7.0 and V7.10.0 clusters support the apack plug-in.
+If you use an Elasticsearch V6.7.0 cluster whose kernel version is earlier than V1.2.0, you must update the kernel of the cluster before you can use the apack plug-in.
+For more information, see Upgrade the version of a cluster.
+If the kernel version of your V6.7.0 cluster is V1.2.0 or later, the apack plug-in is installed for the cluster by default and cannot be removed.
+You can go to the Plug-ins page to check whether the plug-in is installed.

 Background information

-Basic principle of the physical replication feature:
+Performance testing of the physical replication feature:

-- Test environment
+• Test environment

-- Dataset: 74-GiB nyc_taixs of Rally provided by open source Elasticsearch
+• Dataset: 74-GiB nyc_taixs of Rally provided by open source Elasticsearch

-- Index configuration: five primary shards and one replica shard for each primary shard (default configuration)
+• Index configuration: five primary shards, and one replica shard for each primary shard (default configuration)

-- Test result
+• Test result

-Service Write speed (document/s) Open source Elasticsearch 6.7.0 127,305 Alibaba Cloud Elasticsearch V6.7.0 (with the physical replication feature enabled) 184,592 - Test conclusion
+Alibaba Cloud Elasticsearch V6.7.0 (with the physical replication feature enabled) 184592

 Alibaba Cloud Elasticsearch with the physical replication feature enabled delivers a write performance 45% better than open source Elasticsearch.